nexdrew/npme-auth-gitlab/README.md

 1. `cd /usr/local/lib/npme/data` (or the directory configured for _Miscellaneous data files_ in the admin console)

-2. `npm i npme-auth-gitlab`
+2. `sudo npm i npme-auth-gitlab`

-3. `touch gitlab.json` and populate it with data like the following:
+3. `sudo touch gitlab.json` and populate it with data like the following:

     ```json
     {